LiuGangKingston/Personalized-Test-Creator/readme.md

       examples/example10.matrix.and.symbol.operations

 of FORTRAN/C/C++ languages, a matrix multiplication of mathematical symbols is presented.
-Of course, further mathematical operations, like

-      2ab + 3bc + 4ab + 9bc = 6ab + 12bc

-can also be done by using this package.
+Of course, further mathematical operations can also be coded with this package.